impress-org/givewp/README.md

 ### Zero Commission Charges ###

-We earn money by selling Add-ons, not from your Mission.
-Raised dollars go to support you cause.
+We earn money by selling add-ons, not from the money you raise.
+What you raise is yours to keep to support your cause.
 Period.
 Add-ons are premium features that enable you to extend the functionality of Give.
-For example, you accept funds through your favorite gate
+For example, you can use one of our add-ons to accept funds through your favorite payment gateway.

 ### Easy to Customize and Enhance ###